 - At one point during the thoroughly insane succession fortress Battle Failed, a forest titan named Guzzlebones wandered onto the map and invaded.
 The dwarf army nobly stood to face it.
 Then it ran off to chase a cat.

 - Several of the wiki articles qualify, especially the ones "Rated D for Dwarf."
 See Batman, Unfortunate accident, Goblin Christmas, and Scamps for candidates.

-- Engravers, who tend to troll other dwarves (mostly the ones in a position of power) by covering every fifth tile they engrave with an image of the current position of power, surrounded by their most hated vermin (worms, bats, toads, insects, etc) and cowering.
+- Engravers, who tend to troll other dwarves (mostly the ones in a position of power) by covering every fifth tile they engrave with an image of the relevant position holder surrounded by their most hated vermin (worms, bats, toads, insects, etc), and cowering.
 Not only are they engraving the fort with political satire, but the mental image is hilarious.